Place Yourself in History (America 250)

 A public civics education program hosted by WPAA-TV.

-Or DYI Greenscreen with an APP.
-There are several free chromakey Apps for iPad and Android phones.
+DYI Greenscreen with a phone APP.
+There are several free Chromakey Apps for iPad and Android phones.
 You can set up any solid color you are not wearing as the backdrop for your picture.
 The illustration shows the basic concept of the process for your re-envision photograph.

-There are numerous sources for photographs and video (to capture stills from.)
+There are numerous sources for photographs.
 The adventurous can try to do this project in a video.
 Always credit your image source.
-We have several of the images referenced below ready for use in the studio.
-Send an email to us to plan for making your remix image here.
+We have several of civil rights image collection links below.
+Send an email to us if you plan to make your remix image here.

 - Pond5 Public Domain Civil Rights Collection

-- C-Span provides you with a good starting point if you are interested in the 1960s.
+- C-Span provides a good starting point if you are interested in the 1960s.

 - The work of Charles Moore may stir your thoughts and feelings.